 Many men die each year from prostate cancer without ever experiencing symptoms.
 Prostate cancer screening can help identify the disease early on, when treatment is most effective.
 There are many different recommendations for prostate cancer screening from many medical organizations.
 There is also debate over the benefits of screening.
 The most important step you can take is to discuss screening with your doctor to determine the best plan based on your health and risk level.

 The prostate is a walnut-sized gland that produces seminal fluid that transports sperm.
 All men are at risk for prostate cancer.
 Age is the most common risk factor.
 The older a man is, the greater the chance of getting prostate cancer.
-Out of one hundred American men, about thirteen will get prostate cancer during their lifetime, and about two to three men will die from prostate cancer, according to the Centers for Disease Control and Prevention.
+According to the American Cancer Society, about 1 in 8 men will be diagnosed with prostate cancer during their lifetime, and about 1 in 44 men will die of prostate cancer.

 Symptoms of prostate cancer include: